Skip to content

 Realistic Premium Ranges

 Liability only (minimum coverage): 50-150 monthly typical.
 Liability plus comprehensive plus collision (full coverage): 100-300 monthly typical.
-Premium drivers (perfect record, mature age, low-mileage): can run lower.
-High-risk drivers (accidents, tickets, young, urban): can run substantially higher.
+Premium drivers (perfect record, mature age, low-mileage): tend to run lower.
+High-risk drivers (accidents, tickets, young, urban): tend to run substantially higher.
 New expensive vehicles: higher premiums than older paid-off vehicles.
 Specific quotes vary substantially by insurer, location, vehicle, and driver profile.
 The calculator accepts any input combination.

 Worked Example for a Typical Driver